Play Live Radio

 Edgemoor port expansion provided by Enstructure

-During the latest Port of Wilmington Expansion Task Force, the group’s chair, State Senator Darius Brown (D-New Castle).
-The expansion sits within his district, and he told stakeholders that Enstructure and the DSPC need to communicate plans on recruitment and training for the new port jobs.
+During the latest Port of Wilmington Expansion Task Force, the group’s chair, State Senator Darius Brown (D-New Castle) told stakeholders that port operator Enstructure and the DSPC need to communicate plans on recruitment and training for the new port jobs.

-"With the expansion of the port to Edgmoor, I'd rather have these things already built in in place instead of trying to build them as we're as we're going into operation," he said.
+"With the expansion of the port to Edgmoor, I'd rather have these things already built in in place instead of trying to build them as we're as we're going into operation," said Brown, whose district includes the current port and the planned Edgemoor expamsion.

-Taskforce member William Ashe Jr and vice president of the International Longshoreman’s Association, said recruitment has been taking place, which has involved Enstrucutre sending people to Baltimore for training to work on the port.
+Taskforce member William Ashe Jr and vice president of the International Longshoreman’s Association (ILA), said recruitment has been taking place, which has involved Enstrucutre sending people to Baltimore for training to work on the port.

 Devine added Brown can expect to hear more about workforce readiness as the port is built.